- Written by Dr.Mehmet Demircioglu

 If a clinic cannot separate those questions, the patient may receive the same treatment suggestion for every concern.
 That is not careful medicine.
 It is a routine answer to a specific fear.

 The balanced approach is to avoid both extremes.
-PRP and exosome-style treatments are not miracle treatments that every patient must buy.
+PRP and exosome treatments are not miracle treatments that every patient must buy.
 They are also not simply meaningless.
 The correct answer depends on the patient, the surgery, the native hair, and the reason for treatment.

 If your surgery was well planned and your recovery is normal, you may not need extra treatment to make the grafts grow.
 If your native hair is weak, your scalp needs support, or your surgeon has a clear reason, PRP may be considered as part of a larger plan.

-With exosome-style promises, the product and explanation matter even more.
+With exosome promises, the product and explanation matter even more.
 If the clinic cannot clearly explain the source, preparation, safety information, regulatory status, goal, and reason it applies to you, pause and ask for the exact details.
 A treatment should never be sold mainly through fear.

 A hair transplant is not saved by one injection.
-It is built from careful patient selection, donor management, natural design, precise surgery, real follow-up, and patience.
+It is built from careful patient selection, donor management, natural design, precise surgery, real follow up, and patience.
 Supportive treatments can sometimes help around that foundation.
 They should not be confused with the foundation itself.